-Post-Construction Controls are to be inspected annually either in the Spring or in the Fall.
+Municipal post-construction controls are to be inspected annually either in the Spring or in the Fall.
 This Standard Operating Procedure provides a general summary of inspection procedures for five common constructed BMPs, including:

 - 1. Stormwater Ponds/Wetlands

 - 2. Infiltration Trenches

 - 3. Sand/Organic Filters

 - 4. Bioretention Areas

 - 5. Open Channels